 So all the evidence collected was about an isolated compound called ellagic acid that was given to cells in a test tube.
 Although the compound was also added to human liver cells, most data was obtained from mice.

 Although the study may be very well controlled and conducted we cannot draw too many conclusions from it.
-In fact tha authors are very careful with their conclusions and state that their results suggests that ellagic acid may have effects on fat metabolism but also state that further study is essential to understand the effects of ellagic acid.
+In fact the authors are very careful with their conclusions and state that their results suggests that ellagic acid may have effects on fat metabolism but also state that further study is essential to understand the effects of ellagic acid.

 The mice were not given red wine, they were not even given grapes.
 The test results were in cells, not living humans.
 So to extrapolate from observations with a single very specific compound in test tubes to how red wine is going to solve the obesity problem is a bit of a stretch to say the least.
 Would a human liver cell actually be exposed to the same levels of ellagic acid as were used in the test tubes?
 Are there other compounds in wine that would interact with ellagic acid, or fat burning?
 From this study we don’t even know is ellagic acid is actually absorbed in humans.
 So many questions are still on the table.
 Not an example of bad science, just an example of bad reporting.

-Of course the findings are interesting but before we can draw any conclusions that red wine increases fat burning in humans: we first need to do
+Of course the findings are interesting but before we can draw any conclusions that red wine increases fat burning in humans, we first need to do:

-1. studies in humans
+1. Studies in humans

-2. studies with red wine
+2. Studies with red wine

-3. studies that actually measure fat burning
+3. Studies that actually measure fat burning

 Until that time, I remain sceptical.
 I will keep drinking the occasional glass of red wine, but it may not be with the purpose of burning more fat!